 - Are there any activities that are off-limits due to noise/distraction?

 It’s a great idea to ask for a rundown of what the day might look like for the parents when you arrive.
 When you’re aware of the parent’s schedule you can plan yours with the kids accordingly.
 This can include:

 - Whether the parent has any meetings scheduled (so you know when to monitor noise levels and ensure no interruptions).

 - If you’ll all be having lunch together, or to plan on doing this separately.

 - If there’s anything specific that the kids need to get accomplished today, school-related or not.

 - How the kids have been doing mentally/emotionally lately so that you can help manage stress levels and reactions to situations properly.

 Set Ground Rules

 Oftentimes, when parents are home the kids will want to seek help from their parents over you as the sitter or nanny.
-There is no offense to be taken here, it’s natural for this to happen.
-However, when both authority figures are home, it’s important to set clear expectations on who’s in charge and who’s to take the lead on things such as lunchtime, chores to be done, homework, and behavior-related challenges.
-This can make things easier when said challenges come up.
+There’s no offense to be taken here, it’s natural for this to happen.
+However, when both authority figures are around, it’s important to set clear expectations on who’s in charge and who’s to take the lead on specific things.